-- People who have seen you doing the thing will now see you as a failure or a quitter – it’s not just self-image.
+- People who have seen you doing the thing might now see you as a failure or a quitter—it’s not just self-image.
 It’s social image, too, even though I believe that social image shouldn’t matter for most things.

-- you don’t, because that would be admitting that you never should’ve quit, and you’ve lost all that time on it already anyway, so why even bother?
+- You don’t, because that would mean admitting that you never should’ve quit, and you’ve lost all that time on it already anyway, so why even bother?

 I quit this blog after three posts in 2017.